-On April 7, 2021, the Company has closed a non-brokered private placement by way of issuing 2,021,276 FT units at a price of \$0.47 per FT unit raising gross proceeds of \$950,000.
-Each FT unit is comprised of one flow-through common share of the Company and one half of one share purchase warrant.
-Each whole warrant will entitle the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.58 per share, for a period of two years from closing, subject to TSX Venture Exchange ("Exchange") approval.
+Each FT and QFT Unit is comprised of one flow-through common share of the Company and one half of one share purchase warrant.
+Each whole warrant will entitle the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.80 per share, for a period of two years from closing, subject to TSX Venture Exchange ("Exchange") approval.

-The Company has paid finder fees in the amount of \$66,500 and issued 141,490 finder warrants in connection with the FT private placement.
-The finder warrants are on the same terms as the financing warrants.
+The Company has paid Finder fees in the amount of \$129,304 and issued 198,533 finder warrants in connection with the FT and QFT private placement.
+The finder's warrants are on the same terms as the financing warrants.
 The finder fees are subject to Exchange approval.

-All securities issued in connection with the private placement will be subject to a four month and a day hold period expiring on August 8, 2021 in accordance with applicable Canadian Securities Laws.
+All securities issued in connection with the private placement will be subject to a four-month and a day hold period expiring on March 26, 2020 in accordance with applicable Canadian Securities Laws.